Geometric Shapes and Patterns

-Elements of your design can be framed using a wide variety of shapes.You could choose to use the frame as the centrepiece of your design or as a minor element.
+Elements of your design can be framed using a wide variety of shapes.You could choose to use the frame as the centerpiece of your design or as a minor element.

-In this geometric design, an oval is framed by an intriguing geometric pattern.
-The detail of this design really helps to accentuate its key elements.
+In this design, an oval is framed by an intriguing geometric pattern.
+The detail of this design really helps to accentuate its key elements

-Geometric Designs can be used to completely distort your image, as can be seen in this photo.
+Geometric shapes design can be used to completely distort your image, as can be seen in this photo.

 The subject of the image has been completely transformed by the placement of the squares in the design.
 Despite the rearrangement, the layout of the design still works brilliantly.

-Going down the alternative route and creating some abstract geometric designs can produce captivating results.
+Going down the alternative route and creating some abstract designs can produce captivating results.

 Look Around for Inspiration

 Geometric shapes are not just limited to design, they are present in everyday life.
 Look around you for inspiration and get ideas about how you can use shapes in your design.

 There’s a chance you might think up a unique pattern from something you believed was mundane.